NY Able Program

 Additionally, our attorney can advise you and your loved one on maintaining eligibility for the programs while accessing resources through an ABLE account, special needs trust, or another tool.
 If your loved one has yet to apply for these programs, you are leaving money on the table, so reach out to our firm today.

-What are the Benefits of Special Needs Planning?
+Benefits of Special Needs Planning on Long Island

 We can assist you by: